Shollenberger Januzzi & Wolfe, LLP

 The answer depends on the type of accident and the seating arrangement.
 Currently, there isn’t much research available on real-world crash data and the third-row seating for certain crashes – such as rear impact – according to the Consumer Report.

-For frontal impact, it’s a strong liklihood there is less risk of injury (which is great for parents who rely on the third row for their children).
+For frontal impact, it’s a strong likelihood there is less risk of injury (which is great for parents who rely on the third row for their children).
 But the risk could dramatically shift if the impact comes from the rear.

 Easy tips to protect younger passengers